SemanticComputing/docker-varnish/README.md

 VARNISH_BACKEND_IP # Backend IP address
 VARNISH_BACKEND_PORT # Backend port
 ```
+These environment variables do not have effect if you provide your own default.vcl

 * If set, CACHE_AUTH will cause content to be accessible for TTL even if the Authorization is invalidated on the backend.
 IGNORE_AUTH may give access to content with invalid Authorization
 * By default, requests containing Authorization are not cached.